saxix/django-concurrency/docs/index.rst

 ============

 |concurrency| works using a version field added to each model, each time a record is saved
-the version number change (the algorythm used depeneds on the VersionField used, see :ref:`api`).
+the version number change (the algorithm used depeneds on the VersionField used, see :ref:`api`).

 When a record is saved, |concurrency| try to get a lock to to the record based on the old revision number, if the record is not found raise a :ref:`RecordModifiedError`